Workiva/over_react/doc/wrapping_js_components.md

 ###### Converting Refs

-If you read the "Index Signature" section of [Converting Maps](#converting-maps), this section will be very similar (just with different interop utilities).
+If you read the "Index Signature" section of [Converting Javascript Object Types](#converting-javascript-object-types), this section will be very similar (just with different interop utilities).
 Say you have props that look like:

 ```ts
 interface ArbitraryComponentProps {